tscully/tanzu-dev-portal/content/guides/opa-gatekeeper/opa-gatekeeper-gs.md

 ## Checking the status of constraints

-One thing to note is that once a constraint has been put in place, using `kubectl describe` will show violation so the constraint by objects that already ecist in the cluster.
+One thing to note is that once a constraint has been put in place, using `kubectl describe` will show violation of the constraint by objects that already exist in the cluster.

 The existing objects will not be affected, for example a running pod that violates a constraint will not be evicted, but updates to those objects will fail.
 For example in the cluster deployed earlier: